spcmd/spotymenu/README.md

 The config file has comments, read them and set it up the way you like.

 ##### Optional Dependency:
-- tmenu-git ([AUR](https://aur.archlinux.org/packages/tmenu-git) , [github](https://github.com/dhamidi/tmenu) ): for running spotymenu from TTY/tmux without switching back to X (**Note:** not fully working: you can list/select/play albums, but other options don't seem to work.)
+- fzf ([github](https://github.com/junegunn/fzf) ): for running spotymenu from TTY/tmux without switching back to X (**Note:** not fully working: you can list/select/play albums, but other options don't seem to work.)

 ### Exporting Spotify album list
 If you have a lots of albums, it's better to export it to a local album list.
 You can export your albums with this script: **[spotify-album-export](https://github.com/spcmd/Scripts/blob/master/spotify-album-export)**.
 You need a token for this, which you can get it from **[here](https://developer.spotify.com/web-api/console/get-current-user-saved-albums/)**.
 (Log in, Get a token, check the *read-user-library* option.
 The token will expire after a certain amount of time).